vaibhav-0314/gamification_algorithm/README.md

 ## 📌 Overview

-The **Gamification Algorithm** is part of the **Namma Ward Civic Management System**.
+The **Gamification & Leaderboard System** is part of the **Namma Ward Civic Management Platform**.
 It rewards ward officers based on **verified complaint resolution, preventive actions, participation activities, and ward cleanliness**.

 This ensures:
 - Timely complaint resolution
-- Motivation for proactive actions
+- Motivation for proactive and preventive actions
-- Fair evaluation for all wards
+- Fair evaluation for wards with different complaint volumes
 - Transparency through a public leaderboard

 ---